Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Illinois Taxes

-Illinois has a flat income tax of 4.95%, which means everyone’s income in Illinois is taxed at the same rate by the state.
-No Illinois cities charge a local income tax on top of the state income tax, though.
+Illinois has a flat income tax of 4.95%.
+That means that everyone’s income in Illinois is taxed at the same rate by the state Department of Revenue.
+No Illinois cities charge a municipal income tax on top of the state income tax.

 Work Info